As of November 20, 2020

 Application for Temporary License

-September 17, 2020: Verification of Temporary License (Temporary License Directory for independent temporary licenses)
+November 20, 2020: Verification of Temporary Licenses (Temporary License Directory for independent temporary licenses)

 eppp candidates - extensions